romponciano/py_useful-scripts/README.md

 # py_useful-functions
-All functions that I developed and may be useful on many different cases.
+All functions that I developed in Python and may be useful on many different cases.